AshishGapat/AshishGapat/README.md

 ### Hi there 👋

 - Previously worked in web dev and data analysis at an IT services shop
-- Right now getting into smart contracts, quant finance, and algorithmic trading in crypto
+- Currently on a gap year, working on software projects and teaching myself CS
 - Tweet [@ashishgpt2](https://twitter.com/ashishgpt2) - DMs are welcome
-- Looking to collaborate on dapps and blog posts
+- Happy to collaborate on projects and articles/essays
-- Also learning systems programming, cryptography, finance, stats, analytics and more
+- Also learning math, finance and more
 - Looking for SDE, research or trading roles

 thanks for stopping by!